Oberlin was fined $44 million for helping the black con and Progressive con (based on article in NYT 6/15/19)

 They also opposed “chase and detain” policies.
 Like our national norm, the black con and progressive con believe that suspected criminals have the right to resist arrest by any means necessary.
 Any force used against a suspected criminal resisting arrest is often considered “fascist” and “racist.”

 This boycott almost ran the bakery out of business, which had been in the family for three generations.
-The bakery sued Oberlin, and the jury – probably consisting mostly of local rural citizens – decided to award Oberlin $11 million of damages and $33 million for punishment.
+The bakery sued Oberlin, and the jury – probably consisting mostly of local rural citizens – decided to charge Oberlin $11 million of damages and $33 million for punishment.

 (The students weren’t sued because they had no money and – hey – the lawyers have to make their 33% cut so, as usual, they sued where the money was.)